The Roll On Roll Off Terminal System And Its Impact On Interisland Shipping In The Philippines

 SEE ALSO

-Before the SRNH and RRTS, many of the 7,500 island inhabitants had to go to great lengths in order to travel to neighboring islands, cities, and provinces.
-With these far-reaching transport systems in place, it has made it much easier for the entire population of the Philippines to travel across-country.
+Prior to the advent of SRNH and RRTS, residents of the 7,500 islands faced considerable challenges when traveling to neighboring islands, cities, and provinces.
+With these comprehensive transport systems in place, the entire population of the Philippines can now travel across the country more conveniently.

-In addition to greater mobility, connecting the many islands and their economies to that of mainland Philippines, has created more economic means and greater opportunity including better access to work opportunities.
+In addition to increased mobility, connecting the islands and their economies to the mainland Philippines has created more economic opportunities, including improved access to employment.

-With greater access to additional ports, the ability to carry out more frequent trips with faster turnarounds has been crucial in the economy’s development over the last decade.
-In fact, popularity for the RORO has grown so much, that what began as 34 routes has now surpassed 113.
-This is largely due to the interisland shipping abilities made possible by the transport systems.
+With access to more ports, the ability to conduct frequent trips with faster turnarounds has been pivotal in the country’s economic development.
+The popularity of RORO has grown immensely, expanding from 34 routes to over 113, primarily due to the interisland shipping capabilities made possible by these transport systems (Go, 2020).

 Again, there is no end to the benefits that an advanced transportation system provides an economy.
 It isn’t just the logistics, tourism, and eCommerce industries that have benefited greatly from the changes, but the agricultural industry as well.

-In fact, these RORO ports have reported to be moving 60% more agricultural products when compared to their non-RORO counterparts.
+In fact, these RORO ports have reported to be moving 60% more agricultural products when compared to their non-RORO counterparts (Go, 2020).
 This is because they are able to move higher-value products for a lower cost.
 The greater frequency at which these transactions occur, the cheaper it becomes to ship more frequently without overstocking on certain items.

 At Transportify, we strongly support both the SRNH and the RRTS.
 These innovative steps toward driving the Philippines forward have had some amazing effects.
 They’ve allowed logistics companies like ours to thrive and provide a growing number of communities with access to eCommerce shopping, better medicine, and more food.